Chapter 02: Martialism

 "Aiya, the blisters!" exclaimed Felix, tenderly grabbing Rowan's wrist before it could pull away.
 He opened his cloak to reveal a leather purse tightly strapped about his waist, from which he procured a small wooden tub of salve.

-“Ashflower,” said Felix, as if that explained it all.
-He rubbed a dollop of ointment onto each of the welts on Rowan’s fingers and palms, spreading a strange, icy warmth that dulled the pain.
+"Ashflower," said the boy, as if that explained it all.
+He rubbed a dollop of ointment onto each of the welts on Rowan's fingers and palms, spreading a peculiar, numbing warmth.

 "Thank you, Felix.
 Ashflower," repeated Rowan, serendipity sweet on his tongue.
 He flexed his fingers, feeling the sweat surface on his skin.
 It was uncomfortable, but vastly preferable to the throbbing that had all but faded already.
 From ash to ash, life flowed.
 "I must repay you soon."